 In this guide you will learn:

-- So what is a crypto market cap?
+- What is a crypto market cap?

 - The history behind crypto market caps